Tbilisi, Georgia

 Discounted Valuation

 The price paid for a security is the primary determinant of returns.
-While this tenet is not always appreciated, we strive to maintain a strict valuation discipline, purchasing businesses at mid-single digit normalized earnings multiples and frequently at a discount to book value.
-While most investments have average or better growth prospects, we prefer not to ‘pay up’ for them.
-Instead we are strong believers in balance sheet and asset-based investing, paying attention to what are we paying for a business based on what we can accurately measure and observe.
+While this tenet is not always appreciated, we strive to maintain a strict valuation discipline.
+While most investments have better than average growth prospects, we prefer not to ‘pay up’ for them.
+Instead, we are strong believers in only paying for a business based on trends that we can reasonably observe and estimate .
 We are cognizant of the fact that the more one relies on future long-term growth estimates to justify current valuations, the more susceptible one is to an unacceptably low risk-adjusted return or even a permanent loss of capital if the thesis does not materialize.

 Due Diligence